FNBUBBLES420-ORG/Assistive-AimGuide/readme.md

 ## Support the Project ⭐

-If you find this project useful, please give it a star!
-Your support is appreciated and helps keep the project growing. 🌟
+**If you find this project useful, please give it a star!
+Your support is appreciated and helps keep the project growing.🌟**

 ## Discord Support
 Join our Discord channel **Assistive AimGuide** for assistance, support, or to share your experience.